AI-boosted rare event sampling to characterize extreme weather: Rare event algorithm: Diffusion Monte Carlo

 \subsection{\emph{Quantile} Diffusion Monte Carlo (QDMC)}

-In the Diffusion Monte Carlo (DMC) method, the splitting functions $\left(V_k\right)_k$ can critically influence the behavior of the algorithm.
+As mentioned, the splitting functions $\left(V_k\right)_k$ can critically influence the behavior of the algorithm.
 A frequently used choice is $V_k(X) = C_k \theta(X)$, where $C_k > 0$ controls the duplication rate of walkers.
 While simple, this formulation has drawbacks.
-In nonlinear systems, walkers with large $\theta$ values may produce an excessive number of offspring, eventually leading to the so-called extinction phenomenon in which the population becomes overly concentrated around a few trajectories.
+In nonlinear systems, walkers with large $\theta$ values may produce an excessive number of offspring, eventually leading to the so-called \emph{extinction} phenomenon in which the population becomes overly concentrated around a few trajectories.
 Although such a scheme remains unbiased, the variance of the resulting estimator can be prohibitively large.
 On the opposite end, if selection is too weak, particle weights are nearly equal, and the method essentially reduces to naive Monte Carlo sampling—again yielding high variance.
 Proper tuning is therefore essential to balance these two extremes.\\

 To alleviate these issues, \cite{webber2019} proposed a modification of DMC designed to improve robustness.
 The idea is to rescale the score function $\theta$ dynamically at each resampling step so that its distribution matches a prescribed target distribution $\nu_k$, most often taken as Gaussian.
 The transformed score, denoted $\theta_k^{\prime}$, is then used in the splitting and pruning procedure.
-This approach is known as Quantile Diffusion Monte Carlo (QDMC).\\
+This additional step gives the algorithm its full name: \emph{Quantile} Diffusion Monte Carlo (QDMC).\\

 The distinguishing feature of QDMC is this rescaling step.
 After estimating the empirical distribution of $\theta(X_{t_k})$, one constructs a transformation $\theta_k^{\prime} = \gamma_k(\theta)$ such that the distribution of $\theta_k^{\prime}(X_{t_k})$ is close to $\nu_k$.
 More precisely, QDMC introduces a transport map from the empirical law of $\theta_k$ to the target distribution $\nu_k$ via